How to Build Healthy Emotional Development in Children

 Five words will cover the emotions felt and expressed by children during this time: MAD, SAD, GLAD, HURT, and SCARED.

-KEY ACTIONS for Children - Birth to 6 years:
+KEY ACTIONS for Parents of Children - Birth to 6 years:

 • Give abundant love and attention